redhat-openstack/website/source/uncategorized/rdo-test-day-kilo.html.md

 You'll want a fresh install (or VM) with latest updates installed.
 (Fresh so that there's no hard-to-reproduce interactions with other things.)
 3GB RAM is the suggested minimum

-...
-Other prerequisites go here, eg "before you start on CentOS 7, you need to ..."

 ## How To Test

     sudo yum install http://rdoproject.org/repos/openstack-kilo/rdo-testing-kilo.rpm